-On Jun 25, we maintained a Neutral recommendation on The Hershey Company (HSY), despite solid first-quarter results as we await substantial visibility on its outside U.S. expansion efforts.
+On Mar 15, we maintained a Neutral recommendation on The Hershey Company (HSY), following mixed fourth-quarter results announced on Jan 31.

 Why the Neutral Recommendation?

-The company’s strong brand positioning, strategic marketing investments in core brands, disciplined innovation and consumer capabilities make it attractive.
+Moreover, the company’s strong brand positioning, strategic marketing investments in core brands, disciplined innovation, and consumer capabilities make it attractive.

 More From Zacks.com